-Our mission is to provide the most progressive evidence based educational learning environment for forensic credibility assessment illuminated by the contributions of Cleve Backster in creating structure for the polygraph profession.
+Our mission is to provide the most progressive evidence based educational learning environment for polygraph and credibility assessment illuminated by the contributions of Cleve Backster in creating structure for the polygraph profession.

-- Ensure each student is capable and confident in their ability to conduct a valid polygraph examination.
+- At the Backster School of Lie Detection we ensure each student is capable and confident in their ability to conduct a valid polygraph examination.

-- Prepare each student to be able to effectively conduct a legal and ethical interview and properly collect and document admissions.
+- We prepare each student to be able to effectively conduct a legal and ethical interview and properly collect and document admissions.

-- Nurture student motivation to seek and incorporate continuing education into their professional ability for credibility assessment and detection of deception.
+- We nurture student motivation to seek and incorporate continuing education into their profession as a polygraph examiner.

 Background and Experience

+The Backster School of Lie Detection was founded in 1959 by world renowned polygraph examiner and researcher, Cleve Backster.
+Cleve’s contributions to polygraph were immense and his legacy lives on today.
+In 2017, Limestone Technologies acquired the Backster School of Lie Detection to continue the work of Cleve Backster in polygraph education.
 Our combined staff of instructors have over one hundred years of polygraph experience and have conducted thousands of polygraph examinations.
-We have an established instructional cadre uniquely serving in a Curriculum Provider Board capacity that meets yearly to discuss and refine the most sophisticated instructional methods for course delivery to our students.
-We are experienced in conducting polygraph courses at our home office(s) in Kingston, Ontario Canada, or in San Antonio, Texas, USA.
-As well, our staff has vast experience conducting courses at many international locations across the world.
+We have an established instructional team uniquely serving in a Curriculum Provider Board capacity that meets yearly to discuss and refine the most sophisticated instructional methods for course delivery to our students.
+We are experienced in conducting polygraph courses at our home offices in Kingston, Ontario, and San Antonio, Texas, as well as international locations around the world.